9 Wedding Decor Trends That Are on the Way Out, According to Experts

 “These are super popular for staged ‘getting ready’ photos,” says Douglass of overly coordinated robes, “and we have seen more than enough of these at weddings and on social media.”
 Instead of the predictable robes, Douglass suggests pajama sets and yoga clothes, “which are easy to wiggle in and out of and won’t mess up your hair.”

 While white will always be the natural draw for many couples getting married, Meyer says a lot of people are deciding to embrace brighter colors for a bolder wedding palette.
 “A wedding should reflect a couple’s unique style, personality, and relationship,” Meyer explains.
 “So if they love color, I always encourage them to use it!”

 Meyer is also ready to move beyond gold wedding details: “From gold chargers to candlesticks to flatware, gold has got to go to make room for more contemporary materials, such as bronze, iridescent, silver, and copper!”

 According to Meyer, more and more couples are opting for linen-less dinner tables and embracing the clean lines of bare wood, acrylic, or stone tables instead.
-“Gone are the days of assuming every couple will select a table linen color to match their chair cushion," says Meyer.
-"We’re now seeing couples drawn to the more casual and visually stimulating design of linen-less tables.
+“Gone are the days of assuming every couple will select a table linen color to match their chair cushion,” Meyer says.
+“We’re now seeing couples drawn to the more casual and visually stimulating design of linen-less tables.
 Natural elements like wood or stone can play a large role in the design and vibe of the wedding, while also making it feel less formal!”

-Believe it or not, Douglass say sparkler send-offs at the end of the wedding night are becoming a thing of the past.
+Douglass say sparkler send-offs at the end of the wedding night are becoming a thing of the past.
 “Many venues and cities no longer permit sparklers at receptions for safety reasons,” Douglass explains.
 “So wedding guests are sending couples off with a fun drunken sing-a-long, like ‘They’re a jolly good couple,’ instead.”